- Initiated a significant expansion project for our IMPLANON NXT® (etonogestrel) manufacturing capabilities

 Throughout 2018, IMPLANON NXT volumes for FP2020 countries exceeded 400 percent of the threshold volume agreed in the Implant Access program—a clear reflection of the increased availability this agreement had for the access markets.

 In addition, the volume of IMPLANON NXT supplied to the FP2020 countries increased to the level of approximately 126 percent of the 2016/2017 annual average, which creates access for approximately 26 percent more women compared to the previous two years.
+In 2019 this volume again increased compared to 2018 by another 12 percent.

 Reproductive Health Supplies Coalition (RHSC)